evanrs/prorata/answers/discovering_a_bug.md

 ### Customer Experience

-In the meantime — while engineering is scrambling to address a Sev 1 error — we need to assure the customer our understanding for their grievance. [more]
+In the meantime — while engineering is scrambling to address a Sev 1 error — we need to assure the customer our understanding for the grievance they've shared with us.

 To the extent that we are able we must reverse the mistake.
-But, this is mediated by the severity of the issue.
-A less severe error is subject to the teams capacity and the value of amending the issue.
+But, we mediate our effort by the severity of the issue.
+A less severe error is subject to the teams capacity and the value to our growth and retention in amending the deal.

+That said, it's a good habit to make the effort as a disgruntled customer could sow doubt in the our competence — given a large enough Twitter following.

 ### Response to the Customer

-Thank you for bringing this error to our attention.
-We've made this a top priority, we're doing everything we can to fix the issue going forward.
+Thank you for bringing this to our attention.
+We've made this a top priority, and we're doing everything we can to fix the issue going forward.

 While we hope no one has an experience like this on our platform we intend to do all we can bring our response in line with our values.
 As we work to fix this we'll be working with you and the other parties to amend the deal.